XingYing99/YourSingapore/README.md

 Merchants can promote their attraction during periods of low-capacity, allowing them to bring in revenue during lull periods

 2. Singaporeans

-Informed about Attractions
+* Informed about Attractions

-● Free platform
+* Free platform
-● Convenient platform to view all ongoing promotions at local attractions ● Easily filter through attractions to suit their personal tastes, preferences and budgets ● Ease of Planning Outings
+* Convenient platform to view all ongoing promotions at local attractions
+* Easily filter through attractions to suit their personal tastes, preferences and budgets
+* Ease of Planning Outings

-● Can conveniently view nearby eateries, including travelling information ● Ability to plan activities according to the predicted weather ● Able to have a quick overview of the planned itinerary ● Able to easily share itinerary with family and friends
+* Can conveniently view nearby eateries, including travelling information
+* Ability to plan activities according to the predicted weather
+* Able to have a quick overview of the planned itinerary *Able to easily share itinerary with family and friends

 3. Local F&B outlets
 While F&B outlets are not our main users, they would be a key beneficiary.
 In a bid to provide convenience to our users, we would be providing them with a list of eateries around the proximity of places of interest.
 This would in turn, help to boost business for local F&B outlets.